Home » Midlife Wellness » Cassia vs. ceylon cinnamon: health and choosing the right spice

 During lockdown, H experienced a persistent facial rash that led us on a spice self-discovery journey.
 Despite allergy tests, the culprit was elusive until we identified Cassia cinnamon as the cause.
 Switching to Seasoned Pioneers’ Ceylon cinnamon resolved H’s skin issues.
 This change not only improved his skin but also enhanced our Persian dishes with a commitment to quality.

-Cassia vs. Ceylon: Unveiling the Differences
+Cassia vs. Ceylon: unveiling the differences

 Understanding the differences between Cassia and Ceylon cinnamon is crucial.
 Cassia cinnamon, derived from the Cinnamomum cassia tree, has a robust flavor, darker hue, and thicker sticks.
 In contrast, Ceylon cinnamon (the “true cinnamon”) from Sri Lanka is milder, sweeter, and has a finer texture.